ndaniels/cluster-barcodes/Readme.md

 # cluster-barcodes
 #### This is a simple tool for clustering genetic barcodes associated with named samples.

-It assumes an input file which is tab-delimited, whose first fiend contains a sample identifier and whose second field contains a genetic barcode.
+It assumes an input file which is tab-delimited, whose first field contains a sample identifier and whose second field contains a genetic barcode.
 Bases labelled 'N' and 'X' represent 'no call' and 'multiple call' respectively.